Origen-SDK/o2/python/web/source/guides/documenting/introduction.rst

-Any application created with ``origen new`` will already have the pieces in place to generate a :static_website:`static website <>`, which itself allows for self-contained webpages which can easily by served by a web server or packaged up and distributed without introducing any dependencies on the end users.
+Any application created with ``origen new`` will already have the pieces in place to generate a :static_website:`static website <>`, which itself allows for self-contained webpages which can easily be served by a web server or packaged up and distributed without introducing any dependencies on the end users.

 Your Origen application documentation engine features: